2018 Results & Leaderboards

 WOOLWORTHS (PTY) LTD

 At Inditex, we are committed now and in the future to doing business sustainably and responsibly.
 As part of this, we have a clear commitment to using resources efficiently in our supply chain.
-The Preferred Fibers & Materials Benchmark has become a key component of this strategy enabling us to measure our progress in the use of sustainable raw materials.
+The Corporate Fiber & Materials Benchmark has become a key component of this strategy enabling us to measure our progress in the use of sustainable raw materials.

 – Felix Poza, Inditex